Random Matrix Theory-guided sparse PCA for single-cell RNA-seq data: Results

-To illustrate the robustness of our approach, we applied it to seven datasets corresponding to seven different single-cell RNA-seq technologies \cite{hagemann-jensen2022scalable, zheng2017massively, hrvatin2018singlecella, luecken2021sandbox, macosko2015highly, stuart2019comprehensiveb, wang2020singlecellb}.
+To illustrate the robustness of our approach, we applied it to seven datasets corresponding to seven different single-cell RNA-seq technologies \cite{hagemann-jensen2022scalable, zheng2017massively, hrvatin2018singlecella, luecken2021sandbox, macosko2015highly, stuart2019comprehensiveb, wang2020singlecellb} (see Section~\ref{sec:methods}).
 In Fig.~\ref{fig:fig1}c, we compare the performance of our biwhitening algorithm against several alternative whitening strategies: (i) gene-wise $z$-scoring, (ii) gene-wise $z$-scoring followed by cell-wise $z$-scoring \cite{mircea2022phiclust}, and (iii) gene-wise $z$-scoring followed by cell-wise $L_2$ normalization \cite{kim2024sclens}.
-The first method is standard processing before PCA in single-cell RNA-seq.
-Method (i) is the standard preprocessing step before PCA in single-cell RNA-seq.
+Method (i) is the standard preprocessing step before PCA with single-cell RNA-seq data.
 Method (ii) was proposed in \cite{mircea2022phiclust} to better align the eigenspectrum with the Marchenko–Pastur distribution compared to (i), which we confirm in Fig.~\ref{fig:fig1}c.
-Method (iii), recently introduced as a \emph{new} normalization approach \cite{kim2024sclens}, is in fact mathematically very similar to (ii) and produces identical performance in terms of KS distance.
+Method (iii), recently introduced as a new normalization approach \cite{kim2024sclens}, is in fact mathematically very similar to (ii) and produces identical performance in terms of KS distance.
 Across all datasets, our biwhitening approach consistently outperforms these whitening variants, with the largest gains observed when gene-wise $z$-scoring alone fails to sufficiently whiten the data, as reflected by larger KS distances.